JoshYoder1/CS121P6-7/README.md

 ```
 open student data file

-read each line of file
+read each line of file:
+	create new instance of each student
+	add intance to dynamic list

+close student data file
 ```
+###printStudentNames